Loftleiðir Flight 001

-Loftleiðir Icelandic Airlines Flight 001, a charter flight, was a Douglas DC-8 that crashed on 15 November 1978, on approach to the international airport in Colombo, Sri Lanka.
-The crash killed 8 of the 13 Icelandic crew members, 5 reserve crew members, and 170 (mostly Indonesian) Muslim pilgrims from South Borneo out of a total of 262 passengers and crew.
-The official report by Sri Lankan authorities determined the probable cause of the crash to be failure of the crew to conform to approach procedures; however, American and Icelandic authorities claimed faulty equipment at the airport and air traffic control error as the reasons for the crash.
+Loftleiðir Flight 001 was a Hajj charter flight operated by a Douglas DC-8 which crashed on approach to Colombo, Sri Lanka on 15 November 1978.
+The crash killed 183 out of 262 passengers and crew members.
+The official report by Sri Lankan authorities determined the probable cause of the crash to be the failure of the crew to conform to approach procedures; however, American and Icelandic authorities claimed faulty equipment at the airport and air traffic control errors as the reasons for the crash.
+It was the second-deadliest aviation accident in 1978, behind Air India Flight 855.

-With 183 fatalities, the crash of Flight LL001 is the deadliest crash involving an Icelandic airline, and the second deadliest in Sri Lankan aviation history after Martinair Flight 138, another chartered DC-8, which crashed four years earlier.
+With 183 fatalities, the crash of Flight 001 is the deadliest crash involving an Icelandic airline and the second deadliest in Sri Lankan aviation history after Martinair Flight 138, another chartered DC-8 that crashed four years earlier (also chartered by Garuda).

 Aircraft

-The aircraft involved in the incident was a DC-8 chartered from the Icelandic airline Loftleiðir for Hajj operations; the aircraft's registration number was TF-FLA, and its name was "Leifur Eiríksson".
+The aircraft involved in the accident was a Douglas DC-8-63CF named Leifur Eiríksson and registration TF-FLA, operated by Loftleiðir.
+At the time of the accident, the aircraft was operating Hajj charter flights for Garuda Indonesian Airways.

 Accident

-The aircraft was chartered by Garuda Indonesia.
-On 15 November it operated as flight LL001 from Jeddah, Saudi Arabia, to Surabaya, Indonesia.
-All 13 crew members were Icelandic.
-There were 249 passengers, the majority being residents of Indonesia who had made the hajj to Mecca and were returning home.

-The flight departed Jeddah for Surabaya with a planned stop at Bandaranaike International Airport in Colombo, Sri Lanka, for refueling and crew rotation.
-Thunderstorms were in the area, and windshear was an issue.
+Flight 001 departed Jeddah for Surabaya with a stop at Bandaranaike International Airport in Colombo for refueling and crew rotation.
+There were 249 passengers, most of whom were Indonesian Hajj pilgrims from South Kalimantan returning home, and 13 Icelandic crew members.
+Thunderstorms were in the area, and wind shear was an issue.
 At 22:53:24 local time, the control center informed the aircraft's crew that they would be landing on runway 04.
 In response, the crew requested a landing on runway 22.
 The controller approved the request and gave instructions for an ILS landing on runway 22.
 The aircraft then descended to flight level (FL) 220, reaching that height around 90 mi from the airport.

-At 23:06:32 local time, the crew contacted the airport’s radar control center, which cleared the flight to descend to an altitude of 2000 ft and then follow control's instructions to perform an approach to landing on runway 22.
+At 23:06:32 local time, the crew contacted the airport's radar control center, which cleared the flight to descend to an altitude of 2000 ft and then follow control's instructions to perform an approach for landing on runway 22.
 The dispatcher also gave the crew instructions to report when they had reached the radio beacon, which the crew acknowledged receiving but did not confirm.
 The radar controller periodically transmitted distance and altitude data to the aircraft.
-The last radio message from the controller was given at 23:27:26: "Lima, Lima 001, slightly to the left of centre line, very slightly to the left of centre line, 2 mi from touch-down, height 650 ft, cleared to land off this approach."
+The last radio message from the controller was given at 23:27:26: "Lima, Lima 001, slightly to the left of center line, very slightly to the left of center line, 2 mi from touch-down, height 650 ft, cleared to land off this approach."
 At 23:27:37, the crew replied, "Roger."